 Decades of unsustainable land- and water management together with global warming threatens people, landscapes and agriculture, leaving many areas in conflicts that have effects worldwide, as the migration crisis has proven.
 SEKEM is the successful story of revitalizing the Egyptian desert into fruitful agricultural land so that communities can support themselves.
 Helmy Abouleish, CEO of SEKEM, will join us and talk about this inspiring and unique project.
 Afterwards we will invite several inspiring guests to the stage to join the dialogue.

-40 years ago, Dr. Ibrahim Abouleish started the SEKEM Initiative.
-In the middle of the desert, next to the Nile delta in Egypt.
+- Helmy Abouleish is the CEO of SEKEM Initiative, founded 40 years ago by his father Ibrahim Abouleish in the middle of the desert, next to the Nile delta in Egypt.
 His vision was to create a project that would not only convert the desert land into agricultural land, but would also provide jobs, schools and medical care for the poor, ultimately building-up a learning community.
-Now, Sekem has 2000 employees, is producing various crops for national and international markets, built a school for children, a vocational training school, a medical centre, a microcredit program for the villages around and even a University for Sustainable Development and Entrepreneurship.